jschwabacher/academic-kickstart/content/research/_index.md

 type: "widget_page"  # Page type is a Widget Page
 ---
 ### Currently:
 Physical chemistry research for my thesis.
+My latest manuscript describes [the origin of the pH dependence of the emission of an aqueous quantum dot system](https://pubs.acs.org/doi/10.1021/acs.jpcc.9b03619).

+*Hitting a paywall?
+The full-text may be avialble [here](https://pubs.acs.org/articlesonrequest/254795442),* via *ACS Articles on Request*

 ### Previously:
 Immunology clinical trials, aqueous quantum dot syntheses, nanoparticle-protein interactions in biological environments, biomaterials for wastewater treatment, protein-based gold nanoparticle syntheses, polymer synthesis for drug delivery, and antimicrobial compound synthesis.